 When every day became neighbour day

-Across the country, Australians are facing unprecedented times.
-We are in the middle of a worldwide pandemic and the strength we draw from each other, from our relationships and our wider communities, has never been more important.
-Changing conditions, and new directives from government, have necessitated a shift in the way we interact and are likely to stay with us for into the future as we all adjust to a ‘new normal’.
+Relationships Australia acknowledges that right across the country, the COVID-19 pandemic continues to disrupt the lives of Australians and the strength we draw from each other, from our relationships and our wider communities, has never been more important.
+Changing conditions, and new directives from the government, have necessitated ongoing shifts in the way we interact.

 Over the years, supporters have told us that they like Neighbour Day (as a recognised national campaign) because it gives them ‘permission’, or perhaps a legitimate ‘excuse’, to build connections with neighbours and try something neighbourly without it feeling intrusive.

-With that in mind, we pivoted and launched our #CreativeConnections Tips to help support people to stay connected every day.
+With that in mind, we launched our #CreativeConnections Tips to help support people to stay connected every day.

 What did Neighbour Day 2020 look like?

 Of those who reported that they did manage to take action for Neighbour Day 2020 of some form, the majority (81.7%) indicated that their reach tended to be on a smaller scale and between 1-20 people.
-These smaller events are likely due to the COVID-19 physical distancing and lockdown restrictions, resulting in the cancellation or postponement of the majority of planned events (e.g., BBQs and other food sharing activities, street parties).
+Smaller events were likely due to the COVID-19 physical distancing and lockdown restrictions, resulting in the cancellation or postponement of the majority of planned events (e.g., BBQs and other food sharing activities, street parties).